 My favorite latte is a hot vanilla latte but for this eggnog latte recipe, I swap the regular milk for eggnog, which is typically made with cream and raw eggs (though most store-bought eggnog varieties are pasteurized).

-You can change this delicious coffee drink in so many ways, like adding chocolate for a mocha latte or liquid sweetener for a little bit of sweet with your coffee.
+You can change this delicious coffee drink in so many ways, like adding brown sugar cinnamon syrup for a cinnamon dolce latte or chocolate for a mocha latte or liquid sweetener for a little bit of sweet with your coffee.

-You can even swap the dairy for an alternative milk or switch the espresso with tea like chai or matcha!
+You can even swap the dairy for dairy-free milks or switch the espresso with tea like chai or matcha!

 And lattes don’t have to be hot!
 You can always change it up and make this an iced eggnog latte.